Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

-- Know when to rescue and when to only monitor the situation.
+- When to rescue and when to only monitor the situation.

-- How to settle the new arrivals in your home.
+- Settling the new arrivals in your home.

 - Feeding and socializing.

 - A short introduction on normal kitten development.

 - Some dos and don'ts when finding them homes.